-As Kelly Pollock stated, we believe that "the true purpose of arts education is to not necessarily create more professional artists.
+"The true purpose of arts education is to not necessarily create more professional artists.
 It's to create more complete human beings who are critical thinkers, who have curious minds, and who can lead productive lives."
+Kelly Pollock

-Art for Life: Building Creativity, Community and Connection is a collaborative project created by veteran art program instructors and working artists Elizabeth Collins Hanes and Chuck Hanes, and Angelina Bellebuono, facilitator of the social/emotional development component.
+Art for Life: Building Creativity, Community and Connection is a collaborative project created and run by veteran art program instructors and working artists Elizabeth Collins Hanes and the late Chuck Hanes, and Angelina Bellebuono, facilitator of the social/emotional development component.

 This donor-funded program includes two school sessions per week, field trips, and community involvement to middle and high school children attending the Morgan County Alternative School.

 For over 17 years, students at Morgan County Crossroads School have built, painted, sculpted, and woven things in a once a week art class as part of an education outreach program through Steffen Thomas Museum.
 In 2019, the Crossroads program expanded its scope, changed it name, and began operating under the guidance of the Madison Artists Guild.
 The program continues to gain local and regional recognition.